-If you own laptops, tablets, audio players, DVD players, televisions, stereo equipment, surround sound, and other things like costly jewelry, collectibles, decorative items, fine china, DVDs, CDs, clothing, linens, small appliances, furniture, engraved glassware and so on…then you are just as prone as homeowners when it comes to facing a disaster – the more reason you must think of insurance coverage.
+If you own laptops, tablets, audio players, DVD players, televisions, stereo equipment, surround sound, and other things like costly jewelry, collectibles, decorative items, fine china, DVDs, CDs, clothing, linens, small appliances, furniture, and so on…then you are just as prone as homeowners when it comes to facing a disaster – the more reason you must think of insurance coverage.

 It is true that the value of these personal assets may have depreciated over the years, making you to think less of insurance, but the cost of replacing them with new ones when damage occurs may be astronomical and you need help from insurers.

 Your best bet against property loss to fire incidents, burglary, and flooding disasters among others is to have renters insurance or personal property insurance in place; and you must start by taking an inventory of your personal belongings.